farorg/farog.github.io/README.md

 # Resources

-## Modern Measurement for Intelligence
+## Introduction to Modern Measurement for Intelligence
 [Learn More](https://farorg.github.io/mmi)

 # Studies